I think you’ll agree with me when I say that a marketing strategy is incomplete if it doesn’t address the digital channels.

 156. If you’re looking for the country with the most Facebook users, you’re going to have a look past the spot where it was created to the highly populated country of India.
-With 250 million users, this country has embraced social networking.
+In April of 2020, with 280 million users, this country has embraced social networking.

 158. Just a few years ago, the fastest growing group on Twitter was grandparents.

 159. Only 17% of B2B purchasers are looking to use an online chat feature.
 They would much prefer using email to get in touch with a distributor.